 The Federation places an important emphasis on effective staff communication and annually in February all staff come together to discuss major issues as well as celebrate major successes.
-The event took place virtually this year due to restrictions in place as a result of the second lockdown.
 In addition, each academy also ensures that all staff are fully briefed on local issues through several avenues including daily briefings, newsletters and bulletins.